gailkaiser/Spoon-Knife/README.md

 ### Well hello there!

 This is a stupid tutorial.
+Why don't they include pull, add, commit, push?

 This repository is meant to provide an example for *forking* a repository on GitHub.